jks-lab/Updaet-Producer-for-Next-Project/Readme.md

 Kafka
 ```

-TODO : This is the updated producer for next project running, So **Make sure that you run a test before tommorow** to confirm that it fit with your current configuration.
+TODO : This is the updated producer for next project running, here some check to do:
+- **Make sure that you run a test before tommorow** to confirm that it fit with your current configuration.
+- **Ensure the directory in the project.**